ambrusza/xG-based-unexpected-wins---with-InStat-data-/README.md

 3. **Data sorting:**

-   here, for further analysis, we distinguish between home and away teams, as well as collect detailed data of the matches (shots/xG)
+   here, for further analysis, we distinguish between home and away teams, as well as collect detailed data of the matches (shots/xG) etc.

 4. **Analysis and plot:**